mstcroix/bio/mindrift/README.md

 ## Professional Experience

-**Software Architect // Automotive Industry / Advanced Driver Assistance Systems (ADAS)**
+**Software Architect**
 *CARIAD SE*, *Berlin, Germany*
 *January, 2018 – November, 2022* (5 years)

+- Analysis of customer requirements, as well as analysis and evaluation of change requests
+- Maintenance and design of documentation and software architectures
 - Created and edited technical documentation for software development projects, ensuring clarity, accuracy, and compliance with style guides.
-- Reviewed and fact-checked responses to ensure they met quality standards and were helpful, honest, and harmless.
+- Analysis, evaluation, and development of software and system requirements and design
-- Worked closely with Team Leads to provide feedback to writers, fostering a culture of continuous improvement.
+- Worked closely with Team Leads to provide feedback to developers, fostering a culture of continuous improvement.
-- Collaborated with cross-functional teams to develop and maintain a consistent "voice" for AI projects.
 - Adapted quickly to new methods and guidelines, handling multiple projects and topics efficiently.
+- Continuous software integration
++ Improvement of the development process for the ongoing series in the Automotive SPICE context
++ New and further development/documentation of scripts for the automation of development processes
++ Consulting with subject matter experts, taking into account the overall architecture and architecture principles

 **Technical Expert**
 *Continental AG*, *Guadalajara, MEX.
 Villingen-Schwenningen, GER*